admiraltyio/admiralty/README.md

 #### Source Cluster install

 > **Important!** This section assumes you have not yet installed multicluster-scheduler on the source cluster.
-If you already had, and just want to add an additional target cluster, continue from the [Adding an additional Target Cluster to an existing Source Cluster section](#adding-an-additional-target-cluster-to-an-existing-source-cluster), instead.
+If you already have, and just want to add an additional target cluster, continue from the [Adding an additional Target Cluster to an existing Source Cluster section](#adding-an-additional-target-cluster-to-an-existing-source-cluster), instead.

-While it is possible to install multicluster-scheduler on a source cluster without any known target clusters, it is recommended you first decided where you want to federeta to.
+While it is possible to install multicluster-scheduler on a source cluster without any known target clusters, it is recommended you first decide which clusters it will target.
 In this example, we use the target cluster installed above, named "c2".

 The recommended way to install multicluster-scheduler on the source cluster is with Helm (v3):